-- Core texts

-- General reference materials

-- Recommended readings

-- Materials identified by faculty and the Librarian as meeting the needs of the Library's clients and to fill collection gaps.

-- Suggestions by staff and students for works or materials considered within the Library Collection Development Policy framework.
+- 1. The following materials will be given priority in acquisitions: Core Texts - 2.
+General reference materials - 3.
+Recommended readings - 4.
+Materials identified by Academic Staff and the Librarian as meeting the needs of the Library's borrowers and to fill collection gaps - 5.
+Suggestions by staff and students for works or materials reflecting this policy's objectives